-The Home Support Program is eligible for funding based upon a Community Accountability Planning Submission (CAPS) and a budget submitted to, and approved by, the Minister of Health and Long-Term Care for Ontario and managed by the Central East Local Health Integration Network (CE LHIN).
+The Home Support Program is eligible for funding based upon a Community Accountability Planning Submission (CAPS) and a budget submitted to, and approved by, the Minister of Health and Long-Term Care for Ontario and managed by Ontario Health East Region (OHE).
 The Ministry of Health, pursuant to a Multi-Sectoral Accountability Agreement, has agreed to fund the Approved Agency (Community Care Peterborough) to provide or ensure the provision of the Services as set out in the schedules of the Service Accountability Agreement and the Budget.
 Community Care Peterborough has agreed to provide or ensure the provision of the Services in accordance with the terms of the Agreement.